Making a profit as a blogger is 100% doable. I’ve been making a living out of blogging and affiliate marketing since 2004.

 However, there is still plenty of room to run a successful blog.
 You simply have to find new and smarter ways to reach readers and become profitable.

-So, how can you repeat my success and that of people like Pat Flynn and Harsh Agrawal?
+So, how can you repeat my success and that of people like Harsh Agrawal?

 First – you need to be in a profitable niche